• Introduction

 Germany offers a range of visa options to help expats enter the country.
 The main visa type for International Medical Graduates (IMGs) is called the Visa for Recognition of Professional Qualification (§16D).
 A work visa is an excellent alternative to this visa type.
 In this article, I will explain the pros and cons of getting a work visa, the three main types of work visas, and how you can apply for each one.
 The 10 steps for getting a medical residency in Germany are explained here.

-If you have any doubts or need more clarification, feel free to ask any time in the main group of Facharzt JETZT on Facebook and Telegram (all Telegram groups will be added as a folder).
-This article is a guide to enhance your understanding of the topic; however, it should not be your sole resource.
+• This article is a guide to enhance your understanding of the topic; however, it should not be your sole resource.
 Always consult official websites for the most accurate and up-to-date information (you can read our full disclaimer here).

 • Pros of the work visa pathway: Why consider this visa type?